HCPSS/schoolsites-help/_posts/2016-12-09-adding-news.md

   - This has the title of the event, and lets parents know when it starts.
   - If the news message is date-driven, add the date in the title

-## The toolbar

-The news message content field is where all your news content goes.
-The toolbar is universal throughout the website.
-However, <a href="/schoolsites-help/edit/2014/07/15/editing-page/">that's a different topic</a>.

-Really, the bold and link button are the most important.

 ## Writing news content

 Brief is better, but remember that content on the web has no limitations on length.